Skip to content

 High-value elements in sponsorship packages, such as speaking opportunities or one-on-one time with executives, can motivate exhibitors to purchase premium event sponsorship packages.

-As you're developing a tiered sponsorship package, you should include the benefits, perks, and requirements for each tier.
+As you're developing a tiered package, you should include the sponsorship benefits, perks, and requirements for each tier.
 They should be distinctly different so sponsors can determine which is the best fit for their business.

 • Social media shoutouts